Cornflower 'Red Boy' Seeds

 🌿 Understanding the Plant

 Support: 'Red Boy' is a tall variety (up to 90cm).
-In windy gardens, give them a little support with twiggy sticks or netting to stop them flopping.
+In a windy garden, they can flop over, so put some twiggy sticks or netting over them when they are young for the stems to grow through.

 📋 Plant Specifications